marsha-t/42-Piscine/c03/05_ft_strlcat/README.md

 | Allowed functions : None       |

 - Reproduce the behavior of the function <code>strlcat</code> (<code>man strlcat</code>).
-- Here’s how it should be prototype54
+- Here's how it should be prototyped:
 ```
 unsigned int ft_strlcat(char *dest, char *src, unsigned int size);
 ```